TelepathicGrunt/item-miner/README.md

 ### Version 2 checklist:

 config to specify how many blocks needed to level up for each level.
+(Finished)

-config to do modded % rates and import all modded items
+config to do modded % rates and import all modded items.
+(Finished)

 config to allow spawning mobs from spawn eggs right away.
+(Finished)